 - ½ large carrot

-- In a large bowl, combine the ingredients for Bulgogi marinade (1 Tbsp. sesame oil, 2 Tbsp. soy sauce, 2 Tbsp. brown sugar, and freshly ground black pepper).
-Grate ¼ of an Asian pear (About 2 Tbsp. after grated).
-Crush (or mince) 4 cloves garlic (About 2 tsp. minced garlic).
-Mix all together.
+- In a large bowl, combine the ingredients for Bulgogi marinade (1 Tbsp sesame oil, 2 Tbsp soy sauce, 2 Tbsp brown sugar, and freshly ground black pepper).
+Grate ¼ of Asian pear (2 Tbsp after grated), crush (or mince) 4 cloves garlic (2 tsp minced garlic), and mix all together.

 - Cut the scallions into 2” (5cm) long pieces and cut the beef into thin 2” (5 cm) long strips slices.
-I froze the meat for 2 hours (depending on the size and thickness) prior to cutting the meat into thin slices (Click here for my tutorial).
+I put the meat in the freezer for 2 hours (depending on the size and thickness) prior to cutting the meat into thin slices (see my tutorial on how I slice my meat).

 - Toss the vegetables and meat together and coat with the marinade.
 Set aside for at least 20 minutes.

-- Prepare 2 medium bowls; in each bowl combine 1 Tbsp. sesame oil, ½ tsp. of minced garlic (=1 clove garlic), and a pinch of kosher salt.
-Mix well.
+- Prepare 2 medium bowls; in each bowl combine 1 Tbsp sesame oil, ½ tsp of minced garlic (1 clove garlic), and a pinch of kosher salt and mix well.

 - In the same boiling water, blanch the spinach for 30 seconds.
 Prepare iced water in a large bowl and transfer the spinach to the iced water to stop cooking.

 - Squeeze out water from spinach as much as you can and add to one of the bowls with seasonings.
 Toss well with the sauce.